Web Hosting Statistics 2023: State of The Website Hosting Industry

 10. Most popular WordPress hosting providers

 When it comes to content management systems (CMS), WordPress is definitely the most popular one.
-WordPress holds 63% of the market share for CMSs.
-Joomla, another popular CMS, is second on the list, but with an unthreatening 4.6% of CMS market share.
+WordPress holds 44% of the market share for CMSs.
+Joomla, another popular CMS, is fifth on the list, but with an unthreatening 2.6% of CMS market share.

 WordPress is not just limited to being used for blogging, and is popular in other industries as well, such as eCommerce.
-Out of all of the websites on the internet, WordPress powers a whopping 37%.
+Out of all of the websites on the internet, WordPress powers a whopping 42%.
+(Source: w3techs)

 The most popular WordPress hosting provider is BlueHost, with almost 2 million hosted WordPress websites.
-They are followed by Automattic and DreamHostHosting, with less than half the number of websites hosted by BlueHost.
+They are followed by Automattic, DreamHost, SiteGround, and HostGator with less than half the number of websites hosted by BlueHost.

 11. Most popular hosted website solutions

 Inside the website builders market, distribution remains the same as it has been for the last couple of years.
-Wix dominates the market with 31.05% market share, followed by Squarespace and Shopify with 18.92%v and 13.34% market share respectively.
+Wix dominates the market with a 31.05% market share, followed by Squarespace and Shopify with an 18.92% and 13.34% market share respectively.

 On this list are the most popular hosted website builders solutions with the most hosted websites.

 Since website builder solutions are so popular, we had to examine them more closely.
 Below you will find the basic information and main statistics for each one of the most popular website builder solutions.